Chainlink Explained: Everything You Should Know About LINK

 To buy LINK, you can either earn it as a provider or buy it using other cryptocurrencies or fiat money.
 In the US, the primary way to buy Chainlink (LINK) is Coinbase and Gemini.
 Both exchanges introduced LINK in 2020, which has seen LINK prices soar with US investors.
 Once you buy LINK, you can use any Ethereum compatible wallet such as Ledger Nano S and My Ether Wallet.

-For more information on Chainlink, check out “Eye on the Market” section to follow updated Chainlink news and Chainlink price updates.
+For more information on ChainLink, check out the “Crypto News” section to follow updated ChainLink news and ChainLink price updates.
+You can also sign up for the selection of on-demand courses for investing in cryptocurrencies!